The Nexus Event: Music

 Composer Natalie Holt felt it was "really hard to get the right tone" for the scene of Loki and Sylvie sharing their connection that creates the nexus event.
 She explained, "If it was too subtle, it didn't play right.
 I tried a much more understated version of it and then I just did this bombastic, love-in-space, the world is ending sound, just this huge, sweeping love moment and it just seemed to work with whatever it is that they brought to the table."
 For the Time-Keepers scene, Holt played around with the uneasiness and "uncanny valley feeling" in her music.

 Camille Saint-Saëns' "The Swan", as performed by theremin player Clara Rockmore and her sister, pianist Nadia Reisenberg, is featured in the episode; the theremin was one of the instruments Herron and Holt were drawn to for the score of the series.
 "If You Love Me (Really Love Me)" by Brenda Lee is also featured during the credits of the episode.

 Marketing

 After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including apparel, such as T-shirts based on the TVA's "classic productivity posters", and accessories.
 Marvel also released a promotional poster for "The Nexus Event" featuring the Time-Keepers and Miss Minutes, and encouraging fans not to spoil the episode's surprises.

+Release

+"The Nexus Event" was released on Disney+ on June 30, 2021.
+The episode, along with the rest of Loki's first season, was released on Ultra HD Blu-ray and Blu-ray on September 26, 2023, with one of its included deleted scenes from this episode.